Nearby Suvekchya Polytechnic College, Nagarjun - 05, Kathmandu

 For many, this combination trek becomes one of the most memorable journeys of their life due to its richness, variety, and intensity.

-Comprehensive guide for Annapurna circuit trekking with special side trips to Tilicho lake and Ice Lake
+Comprehensive guide for Annapurna circuit trekking with special side trek to Nar Phu Valley

 This trek is a perfect blend of the iconic Annapurna Circuit and the remote Nar Phu Valley—offering both high-altitude adventure and deep cultural immersion.
 It takes you through dramatic Himalayan landscapes, ancient Tibetan-style villages, and two major high passes: Kang La Pass (5,306m) and Thorong La Pass (5,416m).